“The cost of living here is insane. It’s just never going to be possible for us to buy a house in this city!”

 Sit comfortably in a chair or on the couch.
 Let your eyes close and rest your hands on your legs or on the furniture in whatever way feels comfortable to you.
 Slowly, and with your lips slightly open, begin taking a deep breath in, pushing your lower abdomen out with air, bringing oxygen to the bottom of your lungs.
 As you breathe in, notice your feet on the floor, your butt on the cushion, your back against the furniture.
 On your exhale, release your breath slowly — a few counts longer than your inhale — and continue bringing your awareness to any sensations or sounds you notice — maybe your fingers on the fabric of your jeans, the sound of traffic outside, the breeze coming in through the window… Breathe in and breath out slowly, noticing all the slight sensations around you for 10-15 slow, mindful breaths, allowing your body to relax and your mind to center.
 And finally, when you’re ready, come back to the room.

-The benefit to this particular tool is that it helps bring oxygen to our brain and calms our autonomic nervous system, allowing us to relax and access more parts of ourselves and to think and act from a more grounded, integrated place.
+The benefit of this particular tool is that it helps bring oxygen to our brain and calms our autonomic nervous system, allowing us to relax and access more parts of ourselves and to think and act from a more grounded, integrated place.

 Tool #2: Untwist Your Thinking & Challenge Your Anxiety-Provoking Thoughts